DaniilsFirgers/dzivoklitis/README.md

 TODO:

-- [ ] Transfer favourite ads from old database tso the new one
+- [ ] Create backup for Postgres data
 - [ ] User registration?
 Do i need UI or go with instagram app?
 - [ ] Notification when price changes detected
 - [ ] Show history of price changes